Running and jogging

 Soften your skin

-Dry feet invariably leads to painful cracking.
+Some runners are particularly prone to dry feet, which invariably leads to painful cracking feet.
 The solution: use a moisturiser every day.
 Rub it into the skin until your feet feel soft and smooth.
 The best time to moisturise your feet is immediately after a bath or shower.

 Keep them dry

-Despite taking precautions and treating your feet well, you could still develop a problem.
-If you attend to it right away – whether it’s a blister, callus or tender area – the chances are high that it won't develop into something debilitating.
+It's the old story: If you attend to a foot problem right away - be it a blister, callus or tender area--chances are good it won't develop into something debilitating.